-- 5.45 The Broadway, Westgate and Station Area are expected to have a minor effect in relation to IIA objective 5: community cohesion.
+5.43 The Broadway, Westgate and Station Area are expected to have a minor effect in relation to IIA objective 5: community cohesion.
 At these locations opportunities for providing new public open spaces and improvements to public realm and street navigation have been identified.
 These types of improvements will be of importance in terms of providing spaces for informal interactions between residents which could benefit social tolerance and cohesion in Winchester.
-Improvements to public realm and wayfinding is likely to be of particular benefit for groups with more specialist needs in the District, most notably for older people and people with disabilities. - 5.46 The types of development to be delivered are not set out for most the Areas of Opportunity, However, within the Bar End Area of Opportunity mixed use development is identified as having potential for delivery on the former Bar End depot site.
-This is likely to include some residential development which would contribute to meeting Winchester's identified housing need.
-Therefore, a minor positive effect is expected for this Area of Opportunity in relation to IIA objective 6: housing. - 5.47 Regardless of the type of development to be provided at each location, the redevelopment of more centrally located sites is likely to provide site users and occupiers with good access to a range of services and facilities.
+Improvements to public realm and wayfinding is likely to be of particular benefit for groups with more specialist needs in the District, most notably for older people and people with disabilities.

+5.44 The types of development to be delivered are not set out for most the Areas of Opportunity.
+However, within the Bar End Area of Opportunity, mixed use development is identified as having potential for delivery on the former Bar End depot site.
+This is likely to include some residential development, which would contribute to meeting Winchester's identified housing need.
+Therefore, a minor positive effect is expected for this Area of Opportunity in relation to IIA objective 6: housing.

+5.45 Regardless of the type of development to be provided at each location, the redevelopment of the more centrally located sites is likely to provide site users and occupiers with good access to a range of services and facilities.
+For the less centrally located Bar End area of opportunity, there will be good access to Barfield Park and Ride and the Winchester Sports and Leisure Park.
 Therefore, minor positive effects are expected for all Areas of Opportunity in relation to IIA objective 7: access to services, facilities and jobs.
-For Bar End, a minor negative effect is expected in combination given its more isolated location. - 5.48 The redevelopment of The Broadway is identified as having potential to incorporate city centre uses while the Bar End location is identified as having potential for mixed use development.
+For Bar End, a minor negative effect is expected in combination, given its more isolated location.

+5.46 The redevelopment of The Broadway is identified as having potential to incorporate city centre uses while the Bar End location is identified as having potential for mixed use development.
 These types of developments are expected to support job creation as they are occupied and therefore a minor positive effect is recorded in relation to IIA objective 8: sustainable economic growth.
 For Bar End this is expected in combination with a minor negative given that existing industrial sites are to be redeveloped at this location which could affect areas which presently benefit the local economy.